JnBrymn/JnBrymn.github.io/docs/blog/posts/estimated-average-recent-request-rate-limiter.md

 authors:
 - jnbrymn
 categories:
   - Algorithms
-- Rate Limiting
+title: "EARRRL – the Estimated Average Recent Request Rate Limiter"
-- Redis
+description: Abusive users spam your API until they hit 429, then wait for the next window to spam again.
+EARRRL tracks persistent recent rate and permanently bans consistent abusers until they reform.
+Implemented in Redis+Lua with ~30 lines of code.
+Converges quickly, handles bursts gracefully, and uses LRU cache instead of TTLs.
+Elegant solution to a real problem.
-title: "EARRRL \u2013 the Estimated Average Recent Request Rate Limiter"
+image: /assets/estimated-average-recent-request-rate-limiter/stock-photo-of-bad-guy.jpg
 ---